Pester power: Combating

 One method of stopping pester power is in the home.
 In studies where mothers have been interviewed about their methods for limiting the effectiveness of pester power, 36% said "limiting commercial exposure" was effective whilst another 35% said explaining why the children could have not have the product was their preferred method to reduce the nagging.

 Other than parental controls of pester power the other obvious way is banning child advertisement.
 For instance, Sweden and Norway forbid all advertising to those under 12, in Greece advertising toys is illegal until 10pm.

 In Sweden, a notable example was that the Pokémon cartoon series had to mute its saying "gotta catch 'em all", as this was said to be stealth advertising and an attempt to influence children into pestering their parents to buy the playing cards for them.
 Stealth advertising is a threat as children who are younger than eight are unable to recognise whether there is an intent to sell a product. this presents problems when TV shows have their own lines of merchandise which are not explicitly advertised.

-Indeed, in the UK the Advertising Standards Authority (ASA) condemned an advert by Morrisons in 2011 which featured children being able to win a chance to Disneyland when their parents shopped at Morrisons.
+Indeed, in the UK the Advertising Standards Authority (ASA) condemned an advert by Morrisons in 2011 which featured children being able to win a chance to visit Disneyland when their parents shopped at Morrisons.
 This later was stopped on the grounds that the advert showed children pestering their parents to take them to Morrisions and it was feared that the children could mimic these actions.
-In the UK no advert is permitted "to encourage [children] to ask their parents, guardians or other person to buy or enquire about a product or service for them"; this is an example of UK legislation directly attempting to combat Pester Power.
+In the UK no advert is permitted "to encourage [children] to ask their parents, guardians or other person to buy or enquire about a product or service for them"; this is an example of UK legislation directly attempting to combat pester power.